AdaCore/training_material/courses/ada_essentials/160_genericity/04-generic_formal_data_in_depth.rst

    -- Definition of Generic --
    ---------------------------
    generic
-     procedure Toggle (Switch : in out Boolean) is null;
+     with procedure Toggle (Switch : in out Boolean) is null;
    procedure Print (Switch : in out Boolean);

    -------------------------------